MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-forms.md

 ## 2. Make a list of needed and unneeded fields

 Make a list of default work order fields that are relevant to your business process and another list of unneeded fields.
+You must use the ciritical required fields mentioned above.

 ## 3. Create new fields as needed